lezneklihp/dsend_project_2/README.md

 docker run -p 3001:3001 -it --rm --name disasterresponse-app dsend-2:latest
 ```

-Note: You can again load any other trained model as .pkl file in the entrypoint "setup.sh".
-For users with a Windows OS this workaround with Docker might turn out to be difficult.
+Note: You can again load any other trained model as .pkl file with the entrypoint "setup.sh".
+For users with a Windows OS this Docker workaround might turn out to be difficult to put into practice.

 ## Acknowledgements & licensing:<a name="Acknowledgements"></a>
 Thanks to Figure Eight for their data on Twitter messages.